 There are many ways to make money and start your own business as a teenager.
 Just because you're young does not mean that you're not useful.
 It also doesn't mean you're not valuable!

 Teens generally don't have as many bills or expenses as adults, which means you can charge less money than a big company while providing a similar service.
-Plus, most adults would rather pay a teenager trying to make extra money than trust their jobs to other adults they aren't familiar with.
+Plus, most adults would rather pay a teenager trying to make extra money than trust their jobs to other adults they don't know.

 As you start your own business, you will continue to improve at what you do and make more money as you progress.
-Even if you don't make a ton of money and ultimately shut your business down as life happens, the knowledge and skills you will learn are invaluable and will make you a better person in the long run.
+Even if you don't make a ton of money and ultimately shut your business down as life happens, the knowledge and skills you'll gain are invaluable and will make you a better person in the long run.